ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week5/index.md

 ### Duplicate Label Errors in the REPL

 When defining functions in the REPL, you may run into duplicate label errors from dynasm.
-This is because dynasm labels are global to the entire assembly being generated, and if you define a function with the same name twice, it will generate the same label twice.
+This is because dynasm labels are global to the entire assembly being generated (if you are reusing `ops`), and if you define a label with the same name twice, such as `label_error`, you might accidentally generate the same label twice.

 You can either append a unique identifier to each function label, or let dynasm handle it with `ops.new_dynamic_label()` (even if the label names are the same, you can initalize a unique DynamicLabel to them).
 Remember that some labels are referenced outside of your current running prompt, (such as `label_error` or functions), so these DynamicLabels stay the same across prompts.
 So this means there are two types of labels:
 1. Labels that are global and persist across prompts.